betgames/PlantsVsZombieChad/README.md

 This is a clone of the strategy video game, [Plants vs. Zombies](https://en.wikipedia.org/wiki/Plants_vs._Zombies), originally developed by PopCap Games.

-Made as a part of project in Advanced Programming course at IIIT-Delhi.

 Uses Java and JavaFx.

 ## Features